Our Faculty

 She was awarded the Princess Grace Foundation award in 1990 and an Isadora Duncan Dance Award in 2001.
 She was one of the subjects of Lucy Gray’s groundbreaking book “Balancing Acts”, which followed three prima ballerinas becoming mothers and juggling their careers with motherhood.

 She started teaching towards the end of her performing career and retired from dancing in 2012.
-She taught at City Ballet School of San Francisco, before joining Dance Training Center of San Francisco in 2017.
+She taught at City Ballet School of San Francisco, before joining The Ballet School of San Francisco in 2017.
 She enjoys being able to teach students at the highest level, whilst balancing a positive approach to the rigorous training, helping to ensure their love of dance continues throughout their life.

 A Bay Area native, Samantha began her training under Damara Bennett and Henry Berg while spending summer’s training at American Ballet Theater (ABT).
 She began her professional career dancing with the Oakland Ballet and Northern Ballet Theater.
 In 2004, Samantha moved to New York where she danced for the innovative Cedar Lake Ensemble , the Metropolitan Opera Ballet, and Nejila Yakin/Dance among others.